arcbtc/clichelnbits/README.md

 # Cliche "lite-node" & LNbits Legend Install on a VPS

-Quick install for setting up Cliche on a cheap VPS
+Quick install for setting up LNbits on a cheap VPS runining a lite-node and requesting a hosted channel for instant inbound liquidity
+> WARNING: Hosted channels are custoidal, but if they steal our money we have a cryptographic proof we can go complain to then with.
+> There are still not many providers of hosted channels.
+For now we will use this node https://amboss.space/node/02cd1b7bc418fac2dc99f0ba350d60fa6c45fde5ab6017ee14df6425df485fb1dd

 * Get a cheap Ubuntu 20.04 VPS at <a href="https://www.lunanode.com/">Lunanode</a>
 * Go register a domain and set an "A" reord for your Lunanode VPS ip address